'Blindspot' Season 3: The Truth About Berlin Could Ruin Weller

 Things are different, but still somehow the same in Blindspot Season 3.
-Although Shepherd is no longer a threat to Jane Doe, Kurt Weller and the rest of the team, there is a new villain who is giving her a run for her money.
+Although Shepherd is no longer a threat to Jane Doe, Kurt Weller, and the rest of the team, there is a new villain who is giving her a run for her money.
 But why is Roman able to easily manipulate Weller by simply mentioning an incident in Berlin?
 Martin Gero has just teased on what really happened on that fateful day, and how it could pit Jane’s brother against her ex-husband.

 Fans have been wondering about whatever crazy thing went down in Berlin since the premiere on Blindspot Season 3.
 After all, it had to be a truly heinous if the mere mention of the place is enough to make Kurt Weller lose his cool.
 Not surprisingly, the show’s creator confirms that what happened is “real bad” and its revelation could cause a major trouble between Weller and Jane Doe.